 (if you can’t see the widget above, you might have to click over to the actual post on the blog)

 But, I do like ornate mirrors (and things with a touch of Moroccan influence).
 Even though I thought this particular trend looked amazing in all of the blog posts I was seeing using them, I knew that in time, my overexposure to one that looked exactly like all of the ones I’d been seeing would probably make me not like it as much (when you’re a DIY/design blogger, you tend to gobble up trends like you’re on a fad diet through the sheer amount of posts you read on a regular basis, which gives you design fatigue after a while).
 I spotted this one, which matched well with both the parts that I liked about the trend and the fact that it was just different enough to be something I hadn’t seen yet — score!

 With all of the arguments not to buy in my head, it was one of those “it’s heavily discounted, I really like it, I’ll probably regret not buying it more, and if I grow out of it, I can always sell it” justification situations, and I found myself taking it home.
 Does Homegoods have some kind of special oxygen pumping into their store, like casinos?
-It’s a Homegoods conspiracy.
+It’s a Homegoods marketing scheme.